-“Our role is to look at submissions of potential projects that might be suitable for commercialisation.
+“Our role is to look at submissions of potential projects that might be suitable for commercialization.
 Our projects begin when academics call us, or e-mail us, and say “I’ve got this great idea – I wonder whether it’ll make money or not?”

-“When we’ve decided we’ve got a suitable project but it needs some funding to bring it to proof of concept stage, we need to find ways of funding it – sometimes internally, sometimes by trying to find partner organisations.
+“When we’ve decided we’ve got a suitable project but it needs some funding to bring it to the proof of concept stage, we need to find ways of funding it – sometimes internally, sometimes by trying to find partner organizations.
 Other times you can profile the technology and get an idea of who might be interested in it, what the supply chain looks like, and who we should be contacting to try and sell it to them.”

 Can you tell me about some of the projects you’ve taken through to commercialisation?

-“We tend to commercialise ideas either by licensing the IP to a company that already exists, and if there isn’t a company that already exists, or we can’t find anyone interested, we form a company.
+“We tend to commercialize ideas either by licensing the IP to a company that already exists, and if there isn’t a company that already exists, or we can’t find anyone interested, we form a company.
 And then we try and find someone to run it.

-“For example, we’ve got a handful of spin out companies, including an engineering company up in East Kilbride in Scotland.
-We’ve got two companies in London that provide vision-related services through a software as a service business model, and a bit of hardware, and we’ve got some companies still at such an early stage that they’re still trying to get funding to take the next step in their development.”
+“For example, we’ve got a handful of spin-out companies, including an engineering company up in East Kilbride in Scotland.
+We’ve got two companies in London that provide vision-related services through a software-as-a-service business model and a bit of hardware, and we’ve got some companies still at such an early stage that they’re still trying to get funding to take the next step in their development.”